Alewy00/Mouse-trapped/README.md

 ## Technologies

-I will be using Canvas to complete this project
+I will be using Canvas and Javascript to complete this project

 ## Timeframe